ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This detector works similar to the NewMatchPathValueComboDetector, but allows to generate combos across multiple log events that are connected by a common value, e.g., trace ID.

-* **paths** parser paths of values to be analyzed (list of strings).
+* **paths** parser paths of values to be analyzed (required, list of strings).
+* **id_path_list** one or more paths that specify trace information, i.e., an identifier that specifies which log events belong together (required, list of strings, defaults to empty list).
+* **min_allowed_time_diff** the minimum amount of time in seconds after the first appearance of a log atom with a specific id that is waited for other log atoms with the same id to occur.
+The maximum possible time to keep an incomplete combo is 2*min_allowed_time_diff (required, float, defaults to 5.0).
 * **output_event_handlers** for handling events, e.g., print events to stdout (list of strings, defaults to empty list).
-* **id_path_list** one or more paths that specify trace information, i.e., an identifier that specifies which log events belong together (list of strings, defaults to empty list).
 * **allow_missing_values**: when set to True, the detector will also use matches, where one of the paths does not refer to an existing parsed data object (boolean, defaults to False).
-* **min_allowed_time_diff** the minimum amount of time in seconds after the first appearance of a log atom with a specific id that is waited for other log atoms with the same id to occur.
-The maximum possible time to keep an incomplete combo is 2*min_allowed_time_diff (float, defaults to 5.0).
 * **learn_mode** specifies whether newly observed value combinations should be added to the learned model (boolean).
 * **output_logline** specifies whether the full parsed log atom should be provided in the output (boolean, defaults to True).
 * **ignore_list** list of paths that are not considered for analysis, i.e., events that contain one of these paths are omitted (list of strings, defaults to empty list).